JustAnotherHeroRiding/notes/Memory Game modes.md

 - accuracy percentage #DONE
 - Encapsulate the logic behind updating the counters #DONE
 - speed drop down selector #DONE
-- show number checkbox to use numbers instead of images
 - cancel button to go back #DONE

-## Slim down
-- Start with optimizing the code in start.ts
-- Slim down as much as possible in main.ts afterwards
-- Refactor the css as I am sure there is a lot of repetition now

 ## Bug alert
 - If i try to match two blocks and they are not a pair, and then quickly open one of the two blocks that i just tried to match they will have no image #DONE